vielhuber/syncdb/README.md

 ## Configuration

-Simply put your desired configuration files in the profiles folder.
+Simply put your desired configuration files in /profiles/.

 A simple example looks like this:

 ```
 {